 The Managers use a variety of tools to raise awareness of risk amongst the membership.
 External speakers are invited to present on topical issues at the quarterly Technical Forums.
-Recent subjects have included Delegated Authority Arrangements and areas of risk for intermediaries; hot topics, including the shifting regulatory landscape and evolving risks; the value of using plain English as a risk management tool; and the Financial Conduct Authority's (FCA) supervision strategy for intermediaries.
-An ad hoc session was also arranged to discuss changes in the sanctions regime following Russia's invasion of Ukraine.
+Recent subjects have included Social Engineering Frauds and Underinsurance; AM Best's Approach to rating Reinsurers and Assessing Delegated Underwriting Authority Enterprises; The Appointed Representatives Regime: Reforms, Liability and Agency; and Effective Governance and Good Culture in the London Market.
 In addition, a suite of presentations and workshops is available to the membership and these are regularly tailored to reflect the particular training needs of individual Members.
 The Association's website has a Member portal which gives Members access to a range of resources.
 This includes regularly updated MGA and Broker Risk Management Guidelines and a number of regularly published bulletins on topical market, legal and regulatory issues.
 These resources are all produced in accordance with the Association's objective of developing risk awareness at all levels of the business.